 All Unizyx Board members are industry professionals, and Unizyx provides occasional courses and information to the members to keep them connected with the company's current status and reviews the financial consultant as well.

-The Board had held seven meeting last year.
+The Board had held four meeting in 2012.